ibm-cloud-docs/codeengine/fleet-observability-view.md

 Follow the steps to view your fleet monitoring data.

-1. Navigate to the [Monitoring instances page](https://cloud.ibm.com/observability/monitoring) in the console{: external}.
+1. Navigate to the [Monitoring instances page](https://cloud.ibm.com/observability/monitoring){: external} in the console.

 3. Find the monitoring instance for the Code Engine project that your fleet runs in and click **Dashboard**.